Aider-AI/aider/README.md

 # Aider

 Aider is a command-line tool that allows you to chat with GPT about your code.
-It helps you to make changes, improvements, and bug fixes to your code with the assistance of GPT.
+It can make changes, improvements, and bug fixes to your code with the assistance of GPT.

 ## Installation